MatthewBel11/WineDataProject/README.md

 # WineDataProject

 **Description:**
-Part of my university coursework, in this small project I took a look at the field of Data Science.
+In this small project I took a look at the field of Data Science.

 ## Technologies Used:
 - Written in Python